julelang/manual/src/maintenance/performance-tuning-and-tips.md

 	println(n)
 }
 ```
 In the example above, the type `Str` is a strict type aliased to the primitive type `str`.
-If you want to access additional properties as if it were a method since there is no cast cost, this method might be what you are looking for.
+If you want to access additional properties as if they were a method, since there is no cast cost, this method might be what you are looking for.

 ## Enable Boundary Optimizations